scanner-research/caption-index/README.md

 #### Indexing your files

-Run `scripts/build.py` and point it to the directory containing your subtitle files to build an index.
-This can take some time and require significant computation and memory resources.
+Run `scripts/build_index.py` and point it to the directory containing your subtitle files to build an index.
+This can take some time and require significant computation and memory resources if there are many files (i.e., hundreds of thousands).

+After the indexer has run, there will be three files in the index directory.
+These are:
+  - `documents.txt`
+  - `lexicon.txt`
+  - `index.bin`

+Note that if you set ran the indexer with the `--chunk-size` set, then `index.bin` will be a directory containing the index files.

+#### Updating an index

+Sometimes, we may need to index additional documents after we first built our index.
+To do this, run `scripts/update_index.py`.
+This will use the same lexicon as the original index (to update the lexicon, you must rebuild the index from scratch).

 #### Using your index

-The `scripts` directory contains examples for how to use the various indices that were built by `scripts/build.py`.
+The `tools` directory contains examples for how to use the various indices that were built by `scripts/build_index.py`.

-- `scripts/search.py` demonstrates n-gram and topic search in a command line application.
+- `tools/search.py` demonstrates n-gram and topic search in a command line application.

-- `scripts/scan.py` performs a scan over all of the tokens in all documents.
+- `tools/scan.py` performs a scan over all of the tokens in all documents.

-- `scripts/build_metadata.py` produces part-of-speech metadata and stores it in an indexable format.
+- `tools/index_metadata.py` produces part-of-speech metadata and stores it in a searchable format.

-- `scripts/build_ngrams.py` produces ngram frequencies across the entire dataset.
+- `tools/index_ngram_counts.py` produces n-gram frequencies across the entire data set.

-- `scripts/lexicon.py` builds topic lexicons around ngrams using a PMI topic model.
+- `tools/compute_pmi_lexicon.py` builds topic lexicons around n-grams using a PMI topic model.

 ## Tests